Menu

 In Mathematics, children working on B Squared Level Math will be focusing on individual B Squared targets.

-Pupils working at Year 2 level will be completing work based on Number and Place Value, Addition and Subtraction, Multiplication and Division, Shape, Space and Measure.
+Pupils working at Year 2 level will be completing work based Multiplication and Division, Fractions, Statistics, Time and Shape, Space and Measure.

 Science